 Happiness and Joy in the Midst of Hard Times

 We are living in the midst of what most of us can agree are unprecedented hard times.
 Yet even in the midst of challenging circumstances Happiness and Joy are accessible and perhaps even the medicine that is needed to see us through to the other side.
 This presentation includes experiential exercises, guided mindfulness practice and interactive discussion that lead us to unearthing Happiness and Joy that are the buried treasure in our own heart.

 Many of us believe that the only way to get through the daily to-do-list is to do more than one thing at a time.
 But research indicates that multi-tasking actually takes longer, generates more errors and increases stress levels.
 Learn how and why this is so in this interactive presentation that includes guided mindfulness practices encouraging a simplification of your life one task at a time.

 *Please bring a paperclip (any size or type) to class.

 As relational beings communication is essential yet it is all too common to experience a wide variety of communication break downs.
 Learning to listen more mindfully and respond more thoughtfully, preserving the integrity of all parties, is a key to healthy relationships.
 This presentation includes experiential exercises, guided mindfulness practice and interactive discussion to create awareness of communication cues fostering wise speech.

 *Please bring a piece of paper (any size or color) to class.

 M2 mindfulness practice

-Each class is 20 minutes long, and is delivered live, via Zoom.
+Each class is delivered live, via Zoom.
 Different class durations available on request.